 We encourage other valued members of the community to work with us to provide advice and support to the children with regard to health education.
-In particular, members of the Local Health Authority, such as the school nurse and other health professionals, give us valuable support with our sex education programme.
+In particular, members of the Local Health Authority, and other health professionals, give us valuable support with our sex education programme.